eliemichel/LearnWebGPU/basic-3d-rendering/shader-uniforms/dynamic-uniforms.md

 The basic idea is to have a buffer that is **twice the size** of `MyUniforms`.
 For the first draw call, we set the dynamic offset to 0 so that it uses the first set of values, then we issue a second draw call with an offset of `sizeof(MyUniforms)` to point to the second half of the buffer.

-There is one thing though: the value of the offset is constrained by the `minUniformBufferOffsetAlignment` limit of the device.
+There is **one thing to keep in mind** though: the value of the offset is constrained to be **a multiple of** the `minUniformBufferOffsetAlignment` limit of the device.

 ```
   ---------------------------------     ---------------------------------